Configure Azure Virtual Network Subnets

 Beyond these examples

-These snippets focus on specific subnet-level features: address space allocation, service endpoint configuration, and network identity control for service endpoints.
+These snippets focus on specific subnet-level features: address space allocation, service endpoint configuration, and network identity binding.
 They’re intentionally minimal rather than full network deployments.

 The examples reference pre-existing infrastructure such as virtual networks, resource groups, and public IP addresses (for network identifier example).
-They focus on configuring the subnet rather than provisioning the surrounding network.
+They focus on configuring the subnet rather than provisioning everything around it.

 To keep things focused, common subnet patterns are omitted, including: